 With the recent, large-scale transition to virtual collaboration and remote work, many organizations are now scrambling to roll out these modern workloads as quickly as possible.
 And as the hub for teamwork and productivity, Teams especially has seen a dramatic surge in usage and adoption.

 But Microsoft 365 groups—and by extension, teams in Microsoft Teams—only integrate with top-level site collections.
 Which means that if you want to deploy Teams for your existing SharePoint subsites, there’s a bit more work you need to do, first.

-Before you can "teamify" your subsites, you need to flatten your SharePoint environment.
-With ShareGate Desktop, our SharePoint migration and content management tool, you can promote your subsites to top-level sites and attach them to new Microsoft 365 groups in just a few clicks.
-That way, it's easy to deploy Teams on top of those resources you've already invested time in.
+Before you can “teamify” your subsites, you need to flatten your SharePoint environment.
+With ShareGate, our migration and content management tool, you can promote your subsites to top-level sites and attach them to new Microsoft 365 groups in just a few clicks.
+That way, it’s easy to deploy Teams on top of those resources you’ve already invested time in.

 The future of SharePoint is flat

 It used to be that most SharePoint environments were built using a top-down hierarchy: they had a few top-level site collections with multiple layers of subsites underneath.
-But the introduction of Office 365 Groups (now Microsoft 365 Groups) and the modern SharePoint experience in SharePoint Online made subsites a thing of the past.
+But the introduction of Microsoft 365 Groups and the modern SharePoint experience in SharePoint Online made subsites a thing of the past.